Clem Beckett: Sports career

-His motorsport career started in 1928, Audenshaw, when motor racing sports was in its infancy.
+Beckett's motorsport career started in 1928, Audenshaw, when motor racing sports was in its infancy.
 He was saved from unemployment due to his unique skills as a rider on Wall of death shows.
 He soon became known as "Dare Devil Beckett", and worked as a speedway racer for the London-based team White City.
 By the end of his first year as a speedway racer, he became one of Britain's leading race drivers.
 His fame quickly spread across Europe, and in the year 1929 alone, he performed at racing events and displays in Germany, Yugoslavia, Turkey, Denmark, and France.
-On March 30, 1929, Beckett and fellow stars Jimmy Hindle and Spencer 'Smoky' Stratton, opened Sheffield's first speedway track.
+On 30 March 1929, Beckett and fellow stars Jimmy Hindle and Spencer 'Smoky' Stratton, opened Sheffield's first speedway track.
 The three sank their savings into purchasing land in Owlerton Meadows, which they operated under the name Provincial Dirt-Tracks Ltd, today known as Owlerton Stadium.
 Beckett then won the Golden Helmet award at Owlerton Stadium while performing to an audience of 15,000 spectators.

 Angered by the exploitation of racing sports workers and by the numerous deaths of young and inexperienced drivers, Beckett founded a union for speedway racers called the Dirt Track Riders' Association.
 Further protesting against the deaths of sports drivers, he wrote an article for the British communist newspaper the Daily Worker titled "Bleeding the men who risk their lives on the dirt track".
 This article led to him being blacklisted from the sport by the Auto-Cycling Union, who represented the promoters of the sport.
 Undeterred by being blacklisted from many jobs in motor sports, he inaugurated Sheffield's Wall of death and became an exhibition rider.

 “When speedway was first introduced to this country many greyhound stadium owners jumped on the bandwagon.
 Young kids were persuaded to race irrespective of their experience and many were killed or seriously injured.
 Clem Beckett… played a major part in setting up a trades union for riders that stopped this lethal exploitation.”